ryotayamanaka/oracle-graph/traceability/app/README.md

 3. Unzip the library into the `src/main/resources/public` directory.
 For example:

 ```
-unzip oracle-graph-visualization-library-23.1.0.zip -d src/main/resources/public/
+unzip oracle-graph-visualization-library-<version>.zip -d src/main/resources/public/
 ```

+4. Create `src/main/resources/application.yml` and set login information
+  * `<pgxUrl>` being the URL of the Graph Server, e.g. `https://myhost:7007`
+  * `<jdbcUrl>` being the JDBC URL of the Oracle Database the Graph Server should connect to, e.g. `jdbc:oracle:thin:@myhost:1521/orcl`
+  * `<username>` being the Oracle Database username to authenticate the example application with the Graph Server, e.g. `graphuser`
+  * `<password>` being the Oracle Database password to authenticate the example application with the Graph Server, e.g. `password123`

-4. Run the following command to start the example app locally:
+5. Run the following command to start the example app locally:

 ```
-./gradlew run --args='-oracle.graph-server.url=<graph-server-url> -oracle.graph-server.jdbc-url=<jdbc-url> -oracle.graph-server.username=<username> -oracle.graph-server.password=<password'
+./gradlew run
 ```

-with

-* `<graph-server-url>` being the URL of the Graph Server, e.g. `https://myhost:7007`
-* `<jdbc-url>` being the JDBC URL of the Oracle Database the Graph Server should connect to, e.g. `jdbc:oracle:thin:@myhost:1521/orcl`
-* `<username>` being the Oracle Database username to authenticate the example application with the Graph Server, e.g. `scott`
-* `<password>` being the Oracle Database password to authenticate the example application with the Graph Server, e.g. `tiger`

 Then open your browser at `http://localhost:8080`.